gifale95/BERG/README.md

 We provide several tutorials to help you get started with NEST:

 **Using NEST:**
-- [fMRI Tutorial](https://colab.research.google.com/drive/1W9Sroz2Y0eTYfyhVrAJwe50GGHHAGBdE?usp=drive_link) - Learn how to generate in silico fMRI responses
+- [fMRI Tutorial](https://colab.research.google.com/drive/1W9Sroz2Y0eTYfyhVrAJwe50GGHHAGBdE?usp=drive_link) - Learn how to generate in silico fMRI responses.
-- [EEG Tutorial](https://colab.research.google.com/drive/10NSRBrJ390vuaPyRWq5fDBIA4NNAUlTk?usp=drive_link) - Explore how to generate time-resolved EEG responses
+- [EEG Tutorial](https://colab.research.google.com/drive/10NSRBrJ390vuaPyRWq5fDBIA4NNAUlTk?usp=drive_link) - Explore how to generate EEG responses.
-- [Adding New Models](https://neural-encoding-simulation-toolkit.readthedocs.io/en/latest/tutorials/Adding_New_Models_to_Nest.html) - Guide on how to implement and contribute your own encoding models to NEST
+- [Adding New Models](https://neural-encoding-simulation-toolkit.readthedocs.io/en/latest/tutorials/Adding_New_Models_to_Nest.html) - Guide on how to implement and contribute your own encoding models to NEST.

 **Example Application - Relational Neural Control (RNC):**

-[RNC](https://github.com/gifale95/RNC) is an example application using NEST to find images that selectively activate specific brain regions:
+We used NEST to develop [RNC](https://github.com/gifale95/RNC), a neural control algorithm to move from an atomistic understanding of visual cortical areas (i.e., What does each area represent?) to a network-level understanding (i.e., What is the relationship between representations in different areas?).
+Through RNC we discovered controlling images that align or disentangle responses across areas, thus indicating their shared or unique representational content.
+Closing the empirical cycle, we validated the in silico discoveries on in vivo fMRI responses from independent subjects.
+Following are RNC tutorials based on in silico fMRI responses generated through NEST:

 - [Univariate RNC Tutorial](https://colab.research.google.com/drive/1QpMSlvKZMLrDNeESdch6AlQ3qKsM1isO?usp=sharing)
 - [Multivariate RNC Tutorial](https://colab.research.google.com/drive/1bEKCzkjNfM-jzxRj-JX2zxB17XBouw23?usp=sharing)